makes one six-inch cake (5 to 6 inches tall; serves 6 to 8)

 layer 1, the bottom: clean the cake ring from stamping and place it in the center of a clean parchment or silpat-lined sheet pan. take one strip of acetate and line the inside of the cake ring. reserve the second strip of acetate to use halfway through the cake building process.

 use the back of your hand to tamp the scraps together into a flat, even layer – the base of your cake. use the back of a spoon to spread half of the apricot jam in an even layer over the cake. sprinkle half of the chocolate crumbs evenly across the top of the apricot jam.
-Use the back of your hand to anchor them in place. use the back of a spoon to spread half of the Häagen-Dazs® dark chocolate chip gelato as evenly as possible over the chocolate crumbs. (note: temper your pint of gelato in the fridge for 20 minutes for an easy to spread consistency.)
+Use the back of your hand to anchor them in place. use the back of a spoon to spread half of the Häagen-Dazs® chocolate chocolate chip as evenly as possible over the chocolate crumbs. (note: temper your pint of gelato in the fridge for 20 minutes for an easy to spread consistency.)

 layer 2, the middle: with your finger, gently tuck the second strip of acetate between the top 1/4" of the first strip of acetate and the cake ring, so that the second strip of acetate forms a clear ring 5"-6" tall enough to support the total height of the finished cake.